Do you have a difficult time finding gluten free desserts to enjoy? Try making your own with this easy gluten free cake recipe!

 Instructions

-- Spray inner sides of your cake pan.
+- Spray inner sides of your cake pan with nonstick cooking spray.
+Wash and cut persimmons into round, ¼ inch slices.
 Set aside.

-- Heat up small saucepan on the stove and keep it on low heat.
-Melt your vegan butter.
-Add in your brown sugar.
-Stir well, occasionally.
-One sauce has thickened up, pour into your cake round and coat bottom, evenly.
+- Heat up a small saucepan on the stove.
+Keep it on low heat.
+Melt butter then add in brown sugar and a pinch of salt.
+Stir occasionally.
+Once sauce has thickened up, pour into your cake round and coat bottom of the pan, evenly.
 Arrange persimmon slices into desired design.
+Try to cover the bottom of the pan in its entirety.
 Set aside.

-- In a large bowl, whisk together flour, baking powder, baking soda, salt, and ground ginger.
-I highly recommend sifting your dry ingredients.
-GF flour tends to be especially clumpy.
+- In a medium bowl, whisk together flour, baking powder, baking soda, salt, and ground ginger.
+I recommend sifting your dry ingredients first.
+Gluten-free flour tends to be especially clumpy.
 Set aside.

-- Pour batter carefully over the persimmons.
-Gently spread batter in an even layer.
-Try not to disrupt persimmon design.
+- Carefully pour batter over the persimmons.
+Gently spread cake batter in an even layer with a small offset spatula.
+Try not to disrupt the brown sugar and persimmons underneath.
 Bake at 350°F for 50 minutes then place a piece of foil over it so that the cake doesn't brown as much.
-I baked the cake for another 10-15 minutes.
+Bake the cake for another 10-15 minutes.
 Toothpick inserted should come out cleanish.

 Persimmons are yummy XD I wish I could eat all of these desserts